jarecoo/practice/notes.md

 - “The more you say no to the things that don’t matter, the more you can say yes to the things that do.
 This will let you live and enjoy your life — the life that you want.” - The Daily Stoic p.11
 - “‘Every habit and capability is confirmed and grows in its corresponding actions, walking by walking, running by running…therefore, if you want to do something make a habit of it, if you don’t want to do that, don’t, but make a habit of something else instead.’ - Epictetus, Discourses, 2.18.1-5; Think about your activities of the last week as well as what you have planned for today and the week that follows.
 The person you’d like to be, or the person you see yourself as — how closely do your actions actually correspond to him or her?
 Which fire are you fueling?
 Which person are you becoming?”
 The Daily Stoic, p.147
 - “Evaluate what you are doing, why you are doing it, and where accomplishing it will take you.
 If you don’t have a good answer, then stop” -Epictetus, Discourses, 4.4.41; 43 (TDS p.164)
+- “Vivere est Militare (To love is to fight)” - Seneca, TDS p.179

 ### Cultivate an Internal Locus of Control
 - “‘The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to with the choices I actually control.’ - Epictetus, Discourses, 2.5.4-5; The single most important practice in Stoic philosophy is differentiating between what we can chance and what we can’t…time spent hurling yourself at these immovable objects is time not spent on the things we can change.”
 The Daily Stoic, p.9